 Associate of Applied Science Programs

-These 2-year degree programs are commonly offered in sterile processing and surgical technology.
+These two-year degree programs are commonly offered in sterile processing and surgical technology.
 Students learn how to assist in surgery and maintain surgical equipment, as well as how to perform other duties related to central sterile processing.
 Graduates serve as scrub technologists, operating room assistants and circulating technologists.
-These programs provide more coursework geared toward the health field, with classes in: